 Fees Under Fifth Third Securities

 FTS generally charges fees based on a percentage of your assets under management (AUM).
 These percentages depend on the size of your account and the program you’re enrolled in.
-According to its publicly available firm brochure these asset based fees currently span from 0.16% to 0.50%.

 What to Watch Out For